 Carolina Eyck is a German-Sorbian musician and composer, largely recognized as the world’s leading theremin virtuoso.
 She was awarded the Echo Klassik Prize for “Concert Recording of the Year” in 2015.
 Eyck developed her own precise eight-finger-position playing technique by age 16 and published the first extensive theremin method book The Art of Playing the Theremin .
 Her method is now being used by thereminists around the world and has revolutionized how the instrument is played.
-She was one of the performers at this year’s Summer Kiezsalon in the beautiful sculpture garden of the Kunsthaus Dahlem.
+She was one of the performers at our Summer Kiezsalon in the beautiful sculpture garden of the Kunsthaus Dahlem.

 1: I have perfect pitch.

 2: Bunnies bunnies bunnies – I simply love them!